Auckland City Hospital Central Plant and Tunnel

 Services Tunnel

-Building A40 and the Services Tunnel will be fitted out with all the necessary plant, equipment, and services to enable the reduction in reliance upon the Building A06.
-Following the installation of the services there will be a period of commissioning which will need to be carefully staged and managed to reduce disruption.
+Building A40 and the Services Tunnel will be fitted out with all the necessary plant, equipment, and services to enable the reduction in reliance upon Building A06.
+Following the installation of the services, there will be a period of commissioning which will need to be carefully staged and managed to reduce disruption.

 Project Gallery